ChenZhao44/ChenZhao44.github.io/_posts/2020-08-27-ZXCalculus.jl.md

 ---
 layout: post
 title: GSoC 2020&#58; ZXCalculus.jl, ZX-calculus in Julia
-description: A full-stack Julia package for ZX-calculus, and a circuit simplification engine for the Julia quantum compiler, YaoLang.jl.
+description: A full-feature Julia package for ZX-calculus, and a circuit simplification engine for the Julia quantum compiler, YaoLang.jl.
 author: Chen Zhao
 tags:
 - GSoC